outpaddling/LPJS/README.md

 our long-time favorite, SLURM, which stands for "Simple Linux Utility for Resource Management", but is no longer simple by any stretch of the imagination.
-The 'S' in SLURM has become somewhat of an irony as it has evolved into the dominant batch system for massive clusters.
+The 'S' in SLURM has become somewhat of an irony as it has evolved into the premier batch system for massive and complex clusters.

+Note that THERE IS NOTHING INHERENTLY COMPLICATED ABOUT AN HPC CLUSTER.
+In its typical basic form, it's just a LAN with a manager node, a file server and some software to manage computing resources.
+You can make a cluster as complicated as you wish, but simple HPC clusters are both possible and useful.

 Overly complex HPC tools present a barrier to learning and research for those who have no ready access to centralized HPC resources.
 In major research institutions, centralizing HPC into large clusters can improve utilization of resources and reduce overall costs.
-In many other venues, building a large cluster and staffing a support group is simply not feasible.
+In many organizations, however, building a large cluster and staffing a support group is simply not feasible.

 Large HPC clusters are dominated by Redhat Enterprise Linux (RHEL) and its derivatives for good reasons.
-For one thing, RHEL is the only platform besides Windows supported by many commercial science and engineering applications such as ANSYS, Fluent, Abacus, etc.  Unfortunately, RHEL achieves enterprise reliability and long-term binary compatibility by using older, time-tested Linux kernels, compilers, and other tools, which often make it difficult to run the latest open source software.
-Facilitating small-scale HPC on platforms other than RHEL can help address this issue for open source software users.
+For one thing, RHEL is the only platform besides Windows supported by many commercial science and engineering applications such as ANSYS, Fluent, Abacus, etc.  Unfortunately, RHEL achieves enterprise reliability and long-term binary compatibility by using older, time-tested and debugged Linux kernels, compilers, and other tools, which often make it difficult to run the latest open source software.
+Facilitating small-scale HPC on platforms other than RHEL can eliminate this issue for open source software users.

 The LPJS project does not aim to compete for market share on TOP500 clusters.
 In contrast, we are committed to serving the small-scale HPC niche that most other HPC software has abandoned, by adhering to the following design principals:

-- KISS (Keep it simple, stupid): We will not allow LPJS to fall victim to creeping feature syndrome, where software grows steadily without limit to the demise of reliability and maintainability.
-We focus on maintaining high quality in essential features, not adding redundant or marginal features to try and please everyone.
+- KISS (Keep It Simple, Stupid): We will not allow LPJS to fall victim to creeping feature syndrome, where software complexity grows steadily without limit to the demise of reliability and maintainability.
+Our focus is on improving quality in essential features rather than adding "cool" new features that make us look flashy.

 - Complete portability: One of our primary goals is to foster research and development of HPC clusters using __any__ POSIX operating system on __any__ hardware or cloud platform.
-You can run it on RHEL/x86 if you like, but you can also use Debian Linux, Dragonfly BSD, FreeBSD, Illumos, MacOS, NetBSD, OpenBSD, Ubuntu, or any of the other dozens of Unix-like systems available on any hardware they support.
-In fact, one can easily run a chimeric cluster with multiple operating systems.
+You can run certainly LPJS on RHEL/x86 if you like, but you can also use Debian Linux, Dragonfly BSD, FreeBSD, Illumos, MacOS, NetBSD, OpenBSD, Ubuntu, or any of the other dozens of Unix-like systems available on any hardware they support.
+In fact, one could easily run a chimeric cluster with multiple operating systems.
 Our test environment currently includes 5 different operating systems on three different CPU architectures: